-When interest rates rise, low-risk savings options suddenly become more attractive.
-A higher interest rate is an opportunity to grow your money faster, without the higher risk component associated with stocks or mutual funds.
+Savings accounts offer an opportunity to grow your money without the risks associated with stocks or mutual funds.

-At brick-and-mortar banks, you can typically expect to earn an annual percentage yield on savings ranging from 0.01% to 0.30%.
-To put that in perspective, assume that you put $10,000 into a savings account with a 0.02%.
-After one year, you'd have earned a whopping $2 in interest.
+You can typically expect to earn an annual percentage yield (APY) on savings ranging from 0.01% to 0.30% at brick-and-mortar banks.
+To put that in perspective, suppose you were to put $10,000 into a savings account with a 0.02% APY.
+After one year, you'd have earned about $2 in interest.

 Regular savings accounts aren't without their merits.
 They're liquid, meaning you can access your money on very short notice.
-But, that liquidity may not compensate for low interest earnings.
+You can often link them to your checking account for protection if you accidentally overdraw.
+But those features may not compensate for low-interest earnings.

-High yield savings accounts work the same as regular savings accounts with one key difference: they offer a much higher APY for savers.
-These accounts are most commonly found at online banks, which means you sacrifice the convenience of branch banking.
-But, it's possible to find high yield savings accounts with an APY as high as 5%.
+High-yield savings accounts are similar to regular savings accounts with one key difference: they offer a higher APY for savers.
+These high yield savings accounts are most commonly found at online banks, which means you sacrifice the convenience of branch banking.
+The higher rates may be worthwhile, though.

-Going back to the $10,000 balance in the previous example, your interest earnings for the year would tally $512, assuming a 5% APY.
-Even at 1.5%, you'd earn over $150 in interest, which is exponentially higher than what you might earn with traditional savings.
+Going back to the $10,000 balance in the previous example, at 1.5% APY, you'd earn over $150 in interest, which is exponentially higher than what you might earn with traditional savings.

-Of course, you do have to weigh the access factor.
-If you're using to depositing cash into savings, you'd have to use an account at another bank to make those deposits, then transfer the money to online savings.
-Mobile check deposit can simplify things but you may wait up to a week for those deposits to clear.
-And, if something goes wrong with your account you can't speak to a banker or customer service rep in-person.
+Of course, you have to weigh the access factor.
+If you're used to depositing cash into savings, you'd have to use an account at another bank to make those deposits, and then transfer the money to online savings.
+Mobile check deposit can simplify things, but you may have to wait a few days for those deposits to clear.
+And if something goes wrong with your account, you can't speak to a banker or customer service rep in person.

-Besides a basic savings account, you may encounter another savings vehicle called a money market.
-There are actually two different kinds of money market accounts: money market savings accounts and money market mutual funds.
+You may encounter another savings vehicle called a "money market."
+There are two different kinds of money market accounts: money market savings accounts and money market mutual funds.

-Money market savings work almost the same as any other savings account but with two differences.
-First, these accounts may pay higher interest rates or offer a tiered rate structure based on your balance, something regular savings accounts typically don't do.
-Second, these accounts may also come with check-writing privileges or a debit card.
-Like any other savings deposit account, money market savings are limited by Regulation D rules.
-Essentially, these rules limit you to six withdrawal transactions per month.
+Money market savings accounts work almost the same as any other savings account but with two differences.
+First, these accounts may pay higher interest rates or offer a tiered rate structure based on your balance.
+Second, they may also come with check-writing privileges or debit cards.

 Unlike a money market account at your bank, money market mutual funds are not FDIC insured.
 The money in the fund is invested in the market, meaning there's a higher risk factor involved compared to money market savings or high-yield savings.
-With money market funds, you also have to consider the fees, particularly the expense ratio.
-This is a management fee that's assessed as a percentage of your fund assets.
-While a money market fund, such as Vanguard's Prime Money Market Fund (VMMXX), may yield an annual return of over 1%, you don't get to keep all those earnings once fees are factored in.
-Remember also that interest on money market accounts and funds is taxable, which can further reduce net earnings.
+With money market funds, you also have to consider the fees, particularly the expense ratio, which is a management fee that's assessed as a percentage of your fund assets.
+While a money market fund, such as Vanguard's Prime Money Market Fund (VMMXX), may yield a higher interest rate than savings, you don't get to keep all those earnings once fees are factored in.

 Certificates of Deposit

-A certificate of deposit, otherwise known as a CD, is another place to save money that is routinely offered by your bank.
-A CD is a time deposit, which means that the money you place on deposit must remain there for a specified amount of time before you can withdraw it.
+A certificate of deposit (CD) is another place to save money that's routinely offered by banks.
+A CD is a time deposit, which means that the money you place on deposit must remain there for a specified amount of time before you can withdraw it penalty-free.

 Since you're required to leave your money in the CD for the amount of time selected, this can make your money less accessible than a savings or money market account.
-This can be a good thing since it encourages you to leave the money alone, but in an emergency where the money is needed very quickly, this can be a hindrance.
-Fortunately, you can access your money before the CD matures, but the bank will impose a penalty which could effectively wipe out the interest you have earned.
+That can be a good thing, since it encourages you to leave the money alone, but it can be a hindrance in an emergency.
+Fortunately, you can access your money before the CD matures, but the bank will impose a penalty that could effectively wipe out the interest you have earned.

 Savings Bonds and Treasuries

-Another possible option for your savings is in savings bonds.
 Savings bonds are issued by the U.S. government and are backed by its full faith and credit.
-Similar to CDs, savings bonds have a maturity date set in which the bond reaches the maximum value.
-In most cases, this is 20 or 30 years.
+Similar to CDs, savings bonds have a maturity date when the bond reaches its maximum value.
+In most cases, that is 20 or 30 years.

-Savings bonds are credited interest each month and you can cash in a savings bond at any time, although doing so prior to maturity may result in foregoing some interest, again, similar to a CD.
+Savings bonds are credited interest each month, and you can cash in a savings bond at any time, although doing so before maturity may result in forgoing some interest—again, similar to a CD.
 You can purchase savings bonds at most banks or online at Treasury Direct.

 U.S. Treasuries, including T-bills and notes, are another safe savings option that can yield higher rates.
-Treasures can be purchased for shorter or longer maturity terms and you can start saving with as little as $100.
-Interest rates for these savings vehicles are fixed and yields increase as the maturity term increases.
-As of February 2018, for example, the 10-year Treasury yield was 2.79 percent.
+Treasuries can be purchased for shorter or longer maturity terms, and you can start saving with as little as $100.
+Interest rates for these savings vehicles are fixed, and yields increase as the maturity term increases.
+As of September 2020, for example, the 10-year Treasury yield was 0.72%.